Labor & Employment Law

 Minimum Wage and Overtime

 Federal and Florida law require employers to pay employees at least the state or federal minimum wage, whichever is greater.
 This applies to full-time and part-time employees, but not independent contractors.
 Since 2005, the minimum wage in Florida has steadily increased each year as determined by the Florida Department of Economic Opportunity.
-There is a federal minimum wage of $7.25 per hour, but because Florida’s minimum wage is higher, employers are required to follow Florida law.
+While there is a federal minimum wage of $7.25 per hour, because Florida’s minimum wage is higher, employers are required to follow Florida law.

 The FLSA recognizes five main exemptions and it is generally based on the employee’s job duties as well as how much and how the employer pays the employee.
 Employees subject to an exemption are often referred to as “exempt” employees.
 Hourly employees or those that do not fall into any exemption must be paid at least minimum wage and overtime pay for hours worked over 40 in a workweek and are called “non-exempt” employees.